Join the lab

 Postdoctoral researchers

-The specific research directions would be developed together with the postdoctoral scientist, but broad topics include: experience-based and voluntary attention in the visual and auditory domain, interactions between working memory and attention, and cross-modal perception, using psychophysics, large-scale online data collection, computational techniques, eye tracking and EEG and/or fMRI.
+The specific research directions would be developed together with the postdoctoral scientist, but broad topics include:cross-modal attention and selection history, feature-based attention, and working memory.
+Methods include psychophysics, large-scale online data collection, computational techniques, eye tracking and EEG and/or fMRI.

-We are seeking highly qualified individuals who are eager to develop their own independent research program.
 Candidates should have a recent or soon-to-be-acquired Ph.D. in a relevant field (e.g. Cognitive Neuroscience, Psychology, Neuroscience, Cognitive Science, Computer Science), strong quantitative and technical skills, and an interest in perceptual cognition.
-Proficiency in programming is necessary (e.g., Matlab, Python, Javascript, R).
-Ideal postdoctoral scholars would have experience with psychophysical research AND either EEG, fMRI, or computational modeling techniques.
+Proficiency in programming and data analysis is necessary (e.g., Matlab, Python, Javascript, R).
+Ideal postdoctoral scholars would have experience with psychophysical research AND either EEG or fMRI.

-Applications will be considered as long as this posting is up.
+Applications will be considered as long as this posting is up, but a timely start date is preferred.

 Salary is following the NIH guidelines.
 Applications from women, racial and ethnic minorities, and other individuals who are under-represented in the profession, are strongly encouraged to apply.